 This on-line tool outlines a balanced approach to safer opioid prescription as part of multimodal pain management.
 There is strong evidence that risk increases substantially above 60 mg/day oral morphine equivalent daily dose (oMEDD).
 For this reason, in this resource, 60 mg oMEDD is chosen as a threshold for increased risk and recommendations are built around this level although recognising the need to consider the specific risks of each individual.
-In general, in the chronic non-cancer pain setting, opioids (including codeine) should be avoided and opioids should not be prescribed above 60mg oMEDD without pain medicine specialist endorsement.
+In general, in the chronic non-cancer pain setting, opioids (including codeine) should be avoided other than in exceptional circumstances.
+These include the presence of severe opioid responsive pain where other management options have failed or are inappropriate.
+Opioids should not be prescribed above 60mg oMEDD without pain medicine specialist endorsement.

 In this tool, you will find recommendations and resources for the management of people with chronic non-cancer pain at each stage of prescribing – whether you are considering, starting, continuing at or below 60 mg oMEDD, continuing above 60 mg oMEDD or reducing opioids.
 Simply click on the tabs below to find the recommendations.